 This function is used to control the shutter speed and to adjust the iris automatically according to the light intensity.
 It is also effective if a fixed iris lens is being used.
-The minimum shutter speed range is configurable from 1/1.5 to 1/425 sec.
+The minimum shutter speed range is configurable from 1 to 1/500 (NTSC) and from 1/1.5 to 1/425 sec.
+(PAL).